Educational and Additional Needs at St David’s

 Outside Agencies My Child Can Access

-We work on close partnership with SCE Pupil and Family Services (P&FS).
+We work closely with MOD Schools specialist support services including EP, Health Visitor and Educational Social Worker.
 Most specialists visit St David’s once per term, where they can observe the child in class, carry out further individual assessments and meet with parents.
 Referrals can only be completed with parental permission.

-You should contact the Inclusion Manager at school in the first instance if you have any concerns and feel P & F S involvement may be beneficial, and then a referral will be completed.
+You should contact the Inclusion Manager at school in the first instance if you have any concerns and feel specialist support services involvement would be beneficial, then a referral will be completed.
 Due to our location it is possible to organise a phone/video link.

 Specialist support services currently include: